- Legal to Carry Openly: Any knife in most places

 Delaware Knife Law Overview

-Delaware is a mixed bag of knife laws, but is one of the more permissive of the historically and infamously restrictive New England states.
+Delaware is a mixed bag of knife laws, but is one of the more permissive compared to many restrictive states.

 Delaware has blanket restrictions on certain types of knives no matter what, others you cannot carry concealed without a permit.
 You can always carry concealed a typical, ordinary pocketknife, which Delaware defines as a folding knife with a blade of 3” or less.